Nsustain/nsustain.com/README.md

-Here are the exact steps we took to make our website from ground-up, so that you can make your own relatively easily if you'd like to.
+Here are the exact steps we took to make our website from ground-up, so that you can make your own website relatively easily if you'd like to.
 This will be helpful, if you'd like to become a contributor and become